electronic-structure/SIRIUS/README.md

 SIRIUS is a domain specific library for electronic structure calculations.
 It implements pseudopotential plane wave (PP-PW) and full potential linearized augmented plane wave (FP-LAPW) methods and is designed for GPU acceleration of popular community codes such as Exciting, Elk and Quantum ESPRESSO.
 SIRIUS is written in C++11 with MPI, OpenMP and CUDA/ROCm programming models.
-SIRIUS is organised as a collection of classes that abstract away different building blocks of DFT self-consistency cycle.
+SIRIUS is organised as a collection of classes that abstract away the different building blocks of DFT self-consistency cycle.

 ## Installation
 SIRIUS has a hard dependency on the following libraries: MPI, BLAS, LAPACK, [GSL](https://www.gnu.org/software/gsl/),